-- Your annotated bibliography makes you think really carefully about the research you have gathered and gets you ready for the next step in writing the paper: combining the research you've found with your view and points about it-the essay itself. - It enhances your skill in formal writing through explaining basic facts about a source. - It also requires you to cite your sources so that you make sure you have all information you need for your citations.
+- Your annotated bibliography makes you think really carefully about the research you have gathered and gets you ready for the next step in writing the paper: combining the research you've found with your view and points about it-the essay itself. - It enhances your skill in formal writing through explaining basic facts about a source. - It also requires you to cite your sources so that you make sure you have all information you need for your citations. - It is a skill you will likely need for classes in your field.
+I've been told by many former students in a number of fields that a many teachers in higher-level classes (think nursing, the sciences, engineering, etc.) require these, often in place of a paper, and it counts toward a big chunk of their overall grades in the course.

-An Annotated Bibliography is an assignment often required in college that collects your research, provides a citation for each source with an annotation paragraph about it.
+An Annotated Bibliography is an assignment often required in college that collects your research, provides a citation for each source with an annotation-a paragraph about it.
 Your teachers will have different requirements for what goes in the annotation, so you'll need to attend to that with each course.
-I'm doing this a little differently.
-You realize by now, you have a teacher who's just a little different.

 To do your annotated bibliography, you will need to find and read your sources.
+We will read about citing sources, writing summaries, and doing an annotated bibliography as well as look at some sample annotated bibliographies.